aguscsc/Bidirectional-Buck-DC-DC-converter/README.md

 Check the waveforms of the inductor current and output voltage, ideally you should be looking at two saw-like waves with minimal ripple.
 ![testing](pics/oscilloscoping.jpg)
 Once you have ensured the inductor current and the output voltage have satisfied your needs you can proceed to measure the converters effiency for each mode.

+Note: if you struggle achieving the voltage ripple required, considering soldering ceramic capacitors paralell to your current ones.
 ### Efficiency
 **BUCK** R = $39.8$